Alex-gikungu/Alex-gikungu/README.md

-<h2 align="left">Hi 👋!
-My name is Alex  and I'm a Software Developer, from somewhere in Africa*.</h2>
+<h1 align="left">Hello 👋!
+I'm Alex, a Software Developer crafting code from the heart of Kenya.</h1>
 ###

 <div align="center">